 Dr. Berry was a member of the Merlin Branch 465 of the Royal Canadian Legion and the Merlin I.O.O.F.
 Lodge 226.
 He belonged to the Rotary Club in Merlin and he served a term as the President.

 Mrs. Berry died in September of 1956 at the age of 58.
-Dr. Berry was killed in a car collision on the 13th of October 1961.
+Dr. Berry was killed in a head-on collision on Highway #3 near Pardoville (Chatham-Kent) on the 13th of October 1961.
 Dr. and Mrs. Berry are buried at the Stewart Cemetery, in Merlin.
 Upon his death, Dr. Berry was survived by a son, Raymond Grant Berry and a foster son named Alan Weeks.

 *Dr. Henry Summer Barlow is featured on the Chatham-Kent Physician Tribute website.